Skip to main content

 Thousands of people use catheters painlessly every day.
 Some people may have to use them permanently, but others may only use catheters temporarily.

-Sometimes, the bladder stops functioning normally, which can cause urine dribbling or leakage (urinary incontinence) or the bladder may start retaining urine (urinary retention).
-Some people use catheters due to living with a neurogenic bladder (nerve damage to the bladder) due to a spinal cord injury, multiple sclerosis, cauda equina syndrome, spina bifida, or another injury or surgery.
+Sometimes, the bladder stops functioning normally, which can cause urine dribbling or leakage (urinary incontinence), or the bladder may start retaining urine (urinary retention).
+Some people use catheters because they live with a neurogenic bladder (nerve damage to the bladder) due to a spinal cord injury, multiple sclerosis, cauda equina syndrome, spina bifida, or another injury or surgery.
 Also, some men may need to use catheters due to issues like having prostate cancer surgery or living with an enlarged prostate (BPH).

 Whether you need a catheter temporarily or long-term, 180 Medical is here for you.
-We can help you find a catheter that will feel best for your anatomy and feel easy to use.
+We can help you find a catheter that is best for your anatomy and easy to use.

 Request Free Samples

 Disclaimer: Do not take this blog as medical advice.
 Its only intent is to provide a general understanding of product options that may reduce discomfort during intermittent catheterization.
-This information should not be used in place of any recommendations, prescribed treatment plans, or medical advice from your professional healthcare provider.
+This should not be used in place of a visit, call, or consultation with a qualified healthcare professional.

 Call Toll-Free (877) 688-2729